RomanBoegli/OptimizHelper/README.md

   --help  Show this message and exit.

 Commands:
-  aitken           Returns the Aitken sequence for a value series of at... broyden          Iterating optimization using Broyden's method. diff             Passes a question to WolframAlpha and returns the answer. diffbeauty       Returns the derivative in pretty form. difftree         Returns all partial derivatives as a tree. dijkstra         All shortest paths to all other nodes from given starting node. evaluate         Evaluates a function with a given substitution. floydwarshall    Returns matrix with shortest distances between all nodes. gradient         Returns the gradient of the given function. drawgraph        Plots a graph based on provided adjacency matrix. hessian          Returns Hessian Matrix 'H' of given function. maxflow          Finds maximum flow based on provided edge list. maxmatch         Maximum matchings of a bipartite graph based on provided adjacency matrix. mincut           Finds minimum s-t-cut based on provided edge list or adjacency matrix. mst              Returns the minimum spanning tree. newton           Applies one step of Newton's method. succhalv         Applies one step of Gradient method with successive halving and parabola fitting. traverse         Traverses graph either breadth-first (style='bf') or depth-first (style='df').
+  aitken          Returns the Aitken sequence for a value series of at... broyden         Iterating optimization using Broyden's method. diff            Passes a question to WolframAlpha and returns the answer. diffbeauty      Returns the derivative in pretty form. difftree        Returns all partial derivatives as a tree. dijkstra        All shortest paths to all other nodes from given... drawgraph       Plots a graph based on provided adjacency matrix. evaluate        Evaluates a function with a given substitution. floydwarshall   Returns matrix with shortest distances between all nodes. gradient        Returns the gradient of the given function. hessian         Returns Hessian Matrix 'H' of given function. maxflow         Finds maximum flow based on provided edge list. maxmatch        Maximum matchings of a bipartite graph based on... mincostmaxflow  Returns a maximum s-t flow of minimum cost based on... mincut          Finds minimum s-t-cut based on provided edge list or... mst             Returns the minimum spanning tree. newton          Applies one step of Newton's method. succhalv        Applies one step of Gradient method with successive... traverse        Traverses graph either breadth-first (style='bf') or...
 ````

 </br>